veikman/dmote-keycap/doc/print.md

 need to snip these off with flush cutters, which gets harder the more you increase the value.

-#### The top of the cap is bumpy
+#### The top of the cap is not smooth and solid

-Check general printer settings.
-In particular, reduce infill extrusion width closer to the width of your nozzle.
+For detailed but fairly solid objects like keycaps, it is important to trim in slicer settings for filling space.
+With a completely solid test model such as an 8 mm cube at 100% infill, check that your material’s extrusion multiplier, print line width (a.k.a. extrusion width) and infill-to-perimeter overlap all work together to produce a solid object without gaps or external blobs.

-Use ironing in your slicer to smooth out each layer of the top face before adding the next.
+Use ironing in your slicer, with little or no extrusion, to smooth out each layer of the top face before adding the next.

 #### Legends are hard to read